Plan Ahead For These Common Interview Questions

 Don’t fear the brainteaser.
 Employers aren’t necessarily looking for a concrete answer.
 Be creative and demonstrate problem-solving abilities by saying something like: “I don’t think any would fit in here.
 Orange would really clash with the wall color, don’t you think?”

 However you answer, don’t stress out about it.
-Remember, an interview is like playing tennis, but the object is not to win, but to show your future boss that you’re a worthy player with promising skills.
+Remember, an interview is like playing tennis, but the object is not to win; rather, it’s to show your future boss that you’re a worthy player with promising skills.